aobolensk/walbot/docs/Help.md

     *This command can be used as subcommand*

 **randselect**: Get random option among provided strings
-    Example: !random a b c
+    Example: !randselect a b c
     *This command can be used as subcommand*

 **reactionwl**: Add/delete channel from reaction whitelist